khalili1404/Earthquake-BiLSTM-Zagros/README.md

-# Physics-Guided Bi-LSTM for Earthquake Forecasting (Zagros-Makran)

 This repository contains the source code and implementation details for the paper:
-**"Physics-Guided Bi-LSTM Network with Uncertainty Quantification for Earthquake Magnitude Forecasting in the Zagros-Makran Transition Zone"**
+**"Assessing the Performance and Limitations of Physics-Guided Bi-LSTM Networks for Seismic Magnitude Forecasting: A Case Study from the Zagros-Makran Transition Zone"**

 ## Repository Contents